ST-Saint/st-saint.github.io/cc/index.md

 - A static global variable is visible only in the file it's declared in
 - A static local variable is a Singleton in the block it's declared in

+** volatile

+*** volatile variable
+=Volatile= keyword indicates that a value may change between different accesses, so compiler shall not to optimize anything related to the =volatile= varible

 * mutex/semaphore

 ** across processes